Table report widget

 Automatic plausibility check

 With the automatic plausibility check, you can instruct the system to monitor the plausibility or credibility of measurements using a comparison period.
-If the measurement values deviate too much from the expected historical values, you will receive a notification and see this graphically in the table report widget.
+The expected value for the current time period will be calculated based on the recorded value from the preceding time period (or an averaged value from multiple time intervals that precede the current time period, depending on your configuration).
+If the currently measured value deviates too much from the expected value, you will receive a notification and see this visually in the Table Report widget.

 Condition